Physics

 Advanced

-• Axis Locks - The world axes for translation and/or rotation that should be locked.
+• Axis Locks: The world axes for translation and/or rotation that should be locked.

-• Linear Velocity - The linear velocity for the rigid body.
+• Linear Velocity: The linear velocity for the rigid body.

-• Angular Velocity - The angular velocity for the rigid body.
+• Angular Velocity: The angular velocity for the rigid body.

 Contact points are generated between two colliders when the distance between them is less than the sum of their contact offsets.
 The distance between the two colliders at rest is specified by the sum of their rest offsets.
 The rest offset must be less than the contact offset.
 A small positive rest offset allows colliders to slide more freely over each other.
+It is very rare that you will need to change the contact offset or rest offest.